ziscky/zist/README.md

 ###Interaction

-There are 2 ways to interact with a running zistd instances.
+There are 2 ways to interact with a running zistd instance.
 ####1. zistcl
        zistcl is a commandline tool to interact with zistd.(Kinda like supervisord supervisorctl relationship) *You can get the following info and more by running zistcl -h*